empathyco/x/packages/x-adapter-platform/README.md

 ###### endpoint: /nextqueries/{extraParams.instance}

 Next queries are shown after a search request has been made.
-They are recurrent searches that users tend to do after searching for a specific item.
+They are recurring searches that users tend to do after searching for a specific item.

 ```ts